msokk/electron-render-service/README.md

 ## Rendering issues in latest Electron (Chrome 47)
 * [box-shadow is black in PDF](https://code.google.com/p/chromium/issues/detail?id=174583) - To keep the box shadow, add `-webkit-filter: blur(0);` rule next to it.
 Note that this rasterizes the whole layer, making large areas noticeably blurry.
 Or just hide the box shadow.
 * `border-radius` creates double width borders without rounded corners

+## Delayed Rendering

+Not all content is loaded once the DOM is loaded, some data can take time because calls are being made via websockets and other methods.
+You can delay the rendering of the PDF by either providing a `delay` value in the query string or you can provide `waitForText` in the query string.

+If you specify `waitForText` the service will continually scan the loaded URL until the overall timeout is reached.
+If the text passed to the variable `waitForText` is found before the timeout, the PDF will generate and return.